Getting Started Guide

 Welcome to the Managed Kubernetes Cloud Temple Getting Started Guide.

-The goal of this section is to guide you toward the resources needed to get started with your cluster.
+The goal of this section is to guide you to the resources needed to get started with your cluster.

-To interact with your cluster, the following elements are essential:
+To interact with your cluster, several elements are required:

 - The

-kubeconfigfile: This file, provided to you by the Cloud Temple teams upon service delivery, contains all the necessary information to securely connect to your cluster. - The
+kubeconfigfile: This file, provided to you by the Cloud Temple teams upon service delivery, contains all the information needed to connect securely. - The

-kubectltool: This is the standard command-line interface used to manage a Kubernetes cluster. - The
+kubectltool: This is the standard command-line interface for managing a Kubernetes cluster. - The

 kubelogintool (if OIDC is used): If your cluster is configured to authenticate via an OIDC identity provider (such as Entra ID/Azure AD), you must install thekubelogintool to handle the authentication flow.
-Refer to the kubelogin installation guide.
+Follow the kubelogin installation guide.

-For a more visual experience and simplified resource management, we recommend using Lens.
+:::info[Recommended GUI Tools: ] For a more visual experience and simplified resource management, we recommend using Lens.
 It is a powerful Kubernetes tool that allows you to explore your cluster, manage your applications, and visualize their status graphically.
-Some of our tutorials will use Lens to demonstrate operations.
-You can download it here: https://k8slens.dev/.
+Some of our tutorials will use Lens to illustrate the procedures.
+You can download it here: https://k8slens.dev/. :::

 The URLs are: